sokennguyen/nskien.com/src/index.md

 cssFile: 'home.css'
 ---

 Hello and welcome!
-This is my little corner of web.
+This is my little corner of the web.

-I [write](/thoughts) about things that ponders my head.
-Time, art, human minds, and technical things are some of the things I usually think about.
+I [write](/thoughts) about things that ponder my head.
+Time, art, human minds, and technical things are some of the stuff I usually think about.

 I'm obsessed with these [songs](/tunes) and [movies](https://letterboxd.com/nskien/likes/films/).